treehouses/treehouses.github.io/pages/vi/sshpi.md

-In this step you will:
+# SSH Tutorial

+## Objectives

+* Set up your SSH key
+* Log into your Pi with Root
+* Set up Tor

+### Create your SSH key
+Follow these steps to create your SSH key:
 - [Generate a new SSH key and add it to the ssh-agent](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 - [Add the SSH key to your GitHub account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account)

 ### Log in with the Pi user

-Once you start up your Raspberry Pi and find its **local IP address**, you can connect to it from your computer.
+Once you start up your Raspberry Pi and find its **local IP address**, you can connect to it from your computer using your Terminal.
 Windows users should use Git Bash.

-Run the following in your Terminal:
+Run the following:
 `ssh pi@[local IP address]`

 When you connect through SSH for the first time, you will be prompted to accept the RSA key fingerprint, type “yes” to continue.
 The Pi user's default password is "raspberry".